 Assignor or Assignee, whoever has filed the application for Trademark assignment must add all the assignment details in the Assignment agreement.

-The Registrar of Trademark provides a specific form that the applicant has to fill ans submit to the Authority.
+The Registrar of Trademark provides a specific form that the applicant has to fill and submit to the Authority.
 The form is TM-P.

-The applicant must then draft the agreement application.
-Afterwards, file the application with the RoT.
+The applicant must then draft the agreement applies.
+Afterward, file the application with the RoT.
 The applicant must file the application within three months of proprietorship acquisition.

 Case: When there is a particular case of trademark assignment with goodwill or trademark assignment for a registered trademark, the direction from the Registrar of Trademark is mandatory before the expiry of 3 months (can be extended)